eatahine/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ -script that deletes all files in the current working directory that end with the character ~ mkdir welcome/ welcome/to/ welcome/to/school -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory mkdir {welcome/,welcome/to/,welcome/to/school} -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+rm *~ -script that deletes all files in the current working directory that end with the character ~ mkdir welcome/ welcome/to/ welcome/to/school -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory mkdir {welcome/,welcome/to/,welcome/to/school} -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. ls -pam -command that lists all the files and directories of the current directory, separated by commas (,).

+Directory names should end with a slash (/)

+Files and directories starting with a dot (.) should be listed